kt-eller/help-pages/pages/viewing-entity-data.md

 This tab organizes the entity's past Form 471s by year.
 Click on a form to view its information in a drop-down.
 Click `View FRN Details` to go to its FRN Details page.

 ### Entities
-The Entities page is the place to see the other entities associated with the main Entity.
-This includes a list of child entities and a map to show the location of each entity.
+The Entities page is the place to see the other entities associated with the main Entity, such as their child entities.

 - Child Entities
     - List of child entities of the organization.